laurarra588/shortest-path-algorithms/README.md

 - [x] **Performance measurement (time, cost, path)**: Computes execution time, cost and full path, with timeout and memory-out handling.

 ---

+🖥️ Graphical Interface
+The interface.py file launches a modern, colorful and animated UI using Tkinter.

+🎨 Features:
+Dark mode layout with custom fonts and colors

+Buttons with icons

+Input of origin and target vertices

+Result box with:

+⏱️ Time

+💰 Cost

+🧭 Path

+Animated drawing of the shortest path:

+Arrows and weights shown

+Vertices blinking during animation

+Only the computed path is shown (not the full graph)

+🔧 Usage
+bash
+Copiar
+Editar
+python interface.py

 ## 📥 How to use the Graph Loader function